elixir-dx/dx/README.md

 Infer is an inference engine that allows to declare logic based on data schemas (such as Ecto) in a central and concise way.

-## Guides

-The guides can be found at [infer-beam.github.io/infer](https://infer-beam.github.io/infer/).

 ## Installation

 Add `infer` to your list of dependencies in `mix.exs`: